Chapter 7 Bankruptcy

 Chapter 7 should always be the first option you look at when considering seeking bankruptcy relief from your debt and creditors!
 The main reason for that is that Chapter 7 is fast!
 You are in and out of bankruptcy typically in about 4-5 months.
 The other reason is that, compared to other chapters, Chapter 7 is relatively inexpensive.
 There’s typically no payment to creditors and attorneys fees are less than other chapters.

 For most people who are struggling with debt, the goal of a bankruptcy filing is to get to a discharge.
-In Chapter 7,
+In Chapter 7, you get there fast.

 Do I qualify?